 The derivation of a mapped 5G security context from an EPS security is done as described below.

-- The KAMF' key, taken as the KAMF, shall be derived from the KASME using the current EPS NAS Uplink COUNT in idle mode mobility or the NH value in handovers as described in clause A.15.
+- The KAMF' key, taken as the KAMF, shall be derived from the KASME using the EPS NAS Uplink COUNT of the TAU message included in the Registration Request message in idle mode mobility or the NH value in handovers as described in clause A.15.

 - The ngKSI for the newly derived KAMF key shall be defined such as the value field is taken from the eKSI and the type field is set to indicate a mapped security context.